sphinx-doc/sphinx/Doc-3k/library/distutils.rst

 100%-pure Python, or may be extension modules written in C, or may be collections of Python packages which include modules coded in both Python and C.

-This package is discussed in two separate documents which are included in the Python documentation package.
-To learn about distributing new modules using the :mod:`distutils` facilities, read Distributing Python Modules (XXX reference:
+This package is discussed in two separate chapters:
-../dist/dist.html); this includes documentation needed to extend distutils.
-To learn about installing Python modules, whether or not the author made use of the :mod:`distutils` package, read Installing Python Modules (XXX reference:
-../inst/inst.html).

 .. seealso::

-   `Distributing Python Modules <../dist/dist.html>`_
+   :ref:`distutils-index`
       The manual for developers and packagers of Python modules.
 This describes how to prepare :mod:`distutils`\ -based packages so that they may be easily installed into an existing Python installation.

-   `Installing Python Modules <../inst/inst.html>`_
+   :ref:`install-index`
       An "administrators" manual which includes information on installing modules into an existing Python installation.
 You do not need to be a Python programmer to read this manual.